 Often when we think of a stair lift, we envision it inside someone’s home allowing them to access multiple stories of their house.
-But for many, accessing their outdoor space is just as important as their indoor space.
-This is never more true Installing a standard indoor stair lift outside is not a smart move and will likely result in damaging the unit beyond repair.
-Fortunately, there are stair lifts that are manufactured to withstand harsh outdoor elements.
+But for many, accessing an outdoor space, such as a garden or lake, is just as important as getting up to a bedroom or bathroom on a second floor.
+Fortunately, there are stair lifts that are manufactured specifically to withstand harsh outdoor elements.

 While it seems new applications that are designed to make daily tasks such as tracking diet and exercise, finding a parking space, or checking out in the grocery store are released daily, technology intended to assist those with limited mobility has lagged behind.

 If you have an aging loved one who lives on their own, you may be concerned about how they handle their activities of daily living (ADL).
 Tasks such as eating, bathing, toileting, dressing and transferring are essential to independent living.
 If your loved one is having trouble with these activities, it may be time to consider in-home care to assist with these functions.
 Knowing what signs to look for can help determine if home care is necessary.

 If you use a mobility device such as a walker or a cane to help you stand from a seated position, you probably know that this can be a tricky maneuver that often requires assistance from another person.
 It may also be a safety concern.
 Fortunately, there are a series of affordable safety pole systems that can assist with the sit-to-stand motion for those with limited mobility.